rupadarshiray/rupadarshiray.github.io/content/academia/seminar-26-spring.md

 modified: 2025-12-13T14:51:33
 tags:
   - seminar
-title: Mathematics seminars at IISER Mohali during the spring of 2026
+  - coorganized
+title: Spring '26 seminars
 ---

 A series of talks is (ongoing and) planned for the spring semester of '26, organized at IISER Mohali.